Manjarabad Fort: Location

 The fort is located in Sakaleshpura taluk, 4 km away from the Sakaleshpura town to its south west, which is on the right bank of the Hemavati River, 23 mile from Hassan on the National Highway 75 that runs from Bangalore to Mangalore.

 Since the fort is located on a hill at an elevation of 988 m, it gives a clear and commanding view of the surroundings.
 On a clear day, even the Arabian sea can also be seen from the fort.

 History

 Tipu Sultan built the fort in 1792 at a time when he was establishing his sovereignty over Mysore, fighting against other South Indian dynasties.
 At this time even the Marathas and the Nizam of Hyderabad had aligned with the British.
 The Sultan wanted to make the highway between Mangalore and Coorg secure for his expansion programmes.
 Because he was allied with the French at that time against the British, he sought the help of French engineers to build a star fort of the European style.

-The completed fort was inspected by Tipu Sultan who then found it enveloped in fog and hence named it as Manjarabad fort; the name Manjara is a Persian version of 'Manzar' meaning "Scene" which makes Manjarabad as the "The city of Scenes or Scenic City".
+The completed fort was inspected by Tipu Sultan who then found it enveloped in fog and hence named it as Manjarabad fort; the name Manjara is a Persian version of 'Manzar' meaning "Scene" which makes Manjarabad as "The city of Scenes or Scenic City".